Eggless Baked Pumpkin Oatmeal

 Binder and Flavor (pick one)

-You can use 1 cup of pumpkin pure, mashed banana, or applesauce to bind all the ingredients together.
-For a more neutral flavored oatmeal, use 2 flax eggs.
+You can use 1 cup of pumpkin puree, mashed banana, or applesauce to bind all the ingredients together.
+For a more neutral-flavored oatmeal, use 2 flax eggs.
 To make 2 flax eggs, combine 2 tablespoons of golden flaxseed meal with 6 tablespoons of water.
 Let the mixture rest for 5 – 8 minutes to thicken.

 Add-Ins (up to 1 cup of one or a combination)